ossf/allstar/README.md

 action: issue
 ```

-The `fix` action is not implemented in any policy yet, but will be implemented
-in those policies where it is applicable soon.
+The details of how the `fix` action works for each policy is detailed below.
+If omitted below, the `fix` action is not applicable.

 ### Branch Protection